alexs2112/University-Notes/2023-Winter/CPSC409/04 - Early Mechanical Devices.md

  - Macaroni Box, required inputting pins into the top to input numbers
 	 - Production model had a bunch of buttons that required a button per digit, Key Driven
 	 - The UI was far better, sped up the addition operation by an order of magnitude above everything else
+	 - Each key pushes a lever down relative to the key value (9 pushes down the furthest), the end of that lever drives a numeral wheel along with a carry gear
+	 - Locking detent to prevent gears from turning at random times